The "sugar" coarse-grained DNA model: Model testing: A-DNA, B-DNA and transitions between them

 \subsection{Energy minimization: A-DNA and B-DNA.}

-To obtain the ground states of B- and A-DNA, we started from all atom MD configurations of DNA in water and in mixed ethanol/water (85/15) solution correspondingly.
-We put the grains and ions of our CG model on the places of the corresponding atoms and ions of the all atom system.
-We also added 16 Na$^+$ and 16 Cl$^-$ ions for A-DNA.
-For more adequate comparison with A-DNA, we studied B-DNA not only in combination with counterions (which is common), but also with the same amount of additional salt as for A-DNA.
+To obtain the ground states for B- and A-DNA, we started from the all atom MD configurations of a dsDNA in water and in mixed ethanol/water (85/15) solution correspondingly.
+We put the beads and ions of our CG model on the places of the corresponding atoms and ions of the all atom system.
+We also added 16 Na$^+$ and 16 Cl$^-$ ions for the A-DNA.
+For more adequate comparison with the A-DNA, we studied B-DNA not only in combination with counterions (which is common), but also with the same amount of additional salt as for the A-DNA.
 The additional ions were placed randomly in the unoccupied area of the computational cell.

 We modeled B-DNA in a large reservoir: a cube 60x60x60\AA.
 In this volume, the 32 salt ions give the molar concentration 0.12M, very close to the one of physiological saline.
-For A-DNA, we chose a small volume so that, on the one hand, the ions could not go too far from the molecule, and, on the other hand, the energy of interaction between the chlorine ions and the phosphate grains was not too high.
+For A-DNA, we chose a small volume so that, on the one hand, the ions could not go too far from the molecule, and, on the other hand, the energy of interaction between the chlorine ions and the phosphate beads was not too high.
 The optimal reservoir proved to be a cylinder with diameter 18.5\AA\ and height 30\AA.
 In it, the salt concentration was 0.8M.

 The energy of the CG system was minimized by the method of conjugate gradients: first the ions, and then the whole system.
-As a result, we obtained both CG A- and B-DNA conformations (in proper computational cells) which we used as initial configurations for MD simulations.
+As a result, we obtained both CG A- and B-DNA conformations (in corresponding computational cells) which we later used as initial configurations for MD simulations.

-\subsection{MD simulations of sugar CG A-DNA and B-DNA.}
+\subsection{MD simulations of A-DNA, B-DNA, and phase transitions between them.}

-For MD simulations, we exploited the Runge-Kutta method, with a Langevin thermostat.
-As a boundary condition, we used the condition of reflection of ions from the sides of the computational cell.
-The initial configurations of the system were the ones obtained by energy minimization described in section~\ref{energy-minimization}.
+We modeled the CG dsDNA in a closed computational cell (using the reflecting boundary conditions) with a Langevin thermostat.
+The initial configurations of the system were obtained by energy minimization described in the previous section.